MuhammedZohaib/My-Second-Brain/Assembly Language.md

 * Four general purpose registers are `Ax` , `Bx` , `Cx` and `Dx` and each register is 16 bit. we can also use them separate like in two parts (8bits)
   Ax -> AH , AL
   Bx -> BH, BL
-  * No matter what type of number we take it is always converted to hexadecimal when it reacher cpu.
+  * No matter what type of number we take it is always converted to hexadecimal when it reaches CPU.
   * In emu8086 Keywords are blue and registers are red in syntax.
   * Within one instruction the size of source and destination should be same.
   * Semicolon at the start means the the code is commented.
   * A hexadecimal number must start with a digit and end with h.
   * If the data is greater than 16 bit either the data is discarded or we need to use ES.
   * We must involve a register while using two variables.
 Memory to memory operations are not performed.
-  * Interupts (ISR = Interupt service routine) are user inputs in other words
+  * Interrupts (ISR = Interrupt service routine) are user inputs in other words

 - ADD
 - SUB